protectai/llm-guard/docs/input_scanners/anonymize.md

 ## Features

-- **Integration with [Presidio Analyzer](https://github.com/microsoft/presidio/)**: Leverages the Presidio Analyzer library, crafted with Python's spaCy, for precise detection of private data.
+- **Integration with [Presidio Analyzer](https://github.com/microsoft/presidio/)**: Leverages the Presidio Analyzer library, crafted with spaCy, flair and transformers libraries, for precise detection of private data.
 - **Enhanced Detection**: Beyond Presidio Analyzer's capabilities, the scanner recognizes specific patterns like Email, US SSN, UUID, and more.
 - **Entities Support**: